 Fully Flashed Window and Door Openings

-Windows and doors are an interruption in the wall’s housewrap or insulated sheathing drainage plane and thus are a vulnerable spot for water leakage.
+Windows and doors are an interruption in the wall’s house wrap or insulated sheathing drainage plane and thus are a vulnerable spot for water leakage.
 Many a homeowner has suffered from water intrusion around doors and windows, often not discovered until considerable damage has been done within the wall.
 The wall framing around windows and doors must be protected from any water that finds its way behind the siding at these locations and the water must be directed out to prevent damage to the rest of the wall.
-Properly installed flashing that is integrated with the other elements of the wall can help prevent this.
+Properly installed flashing that is integrated with the other elements of the wall can help prevent water damage.

 Flashing materials may be installed by insulators, framers, or subcontractors or vendors hired specifically to install the windows and doors.
 This task should be included in the contract for the appropriate trade depending on the workflow at the specific job site.

 Other Considerations: When designing the home, walls and doors should be located under overhangs or porch roofs whenever possible; these features protect against rain and snow and also minimize unwanted solar heat gain by blocking out high summer sun.

 - Cut the housewrap covering the rough opening in the shape of a modified "I." See Figure 1.

 - Fold the side and bottom flaps into the window opening and secure.